For Our Mother

 She taught us that being early is on time, on time is late and late is unacceptable if you want to beat the crowds!

 When an individual gets this disease it is very interesting to watch as her friends that were once so close start to distance themselves because they don’t know how to deal or act around someone with Alzheimer’s.
 For the most part, her old friends are absent or come around rarely.
-You find out very quickly who the true friends until the end are and who loves our mother dearly.
+You find out very quickly who the TRUE FRIENDS until the end are and who loves our mother dearly.
+In the end it's all about family as the friends come and go.

 The caregivers are now our mom’s close friends.
 We have told them to provide our mom with the best life possible.
 Our goal is to have our mother enjoy the last years of her life by visiting the beach, going to the movies, walking around the park and most importantly ordering the Salmon on the menu every single time because she loves it.
 They are instructed to buy her almost anything she wants and give her the best care possible.
 We all are truly blessed to have such amazing new friends that love our mother.
 It wasn’t easy to find these special individuals but we thank God and feel we have the right team in place now.